kapilt/contentmirror/ore.rescueme/trunk/ore/rescueme/readme.txt

   u'Root'

-A caveat to using containment, is that filtering containers, will cause contained content to appear as orphans.
+A caveat to using containment, is that filtering containers, will cause contained mirrored content to appear as orphans.

 References
 ----------